GATSY: Graph Attention Network for Music Artist Similarity: Results

 \subsection{Artist Similarity}

-According to the procedures described in Section \ref{sec:experiments}, we present in Table \ref{tab:results} the main achievement of our method compared with the approach proposed in \cite{artistS}.
-Moreover, in Table \ref{tab:results2} we show the performance with the genre-aware model (see eq. \eqref{eq:supervised}).
+According to the procedures described in Section \ref{sec:experiments}, we present in Table \ref{tab:results} the main findings of our method compared to the approach proposed in \cite{artistS}.
+Specifically, the \textbf{Reduced Dataset} box reports the results obtained on the dataset we have focused on throughout our research.

-In both settings (supervised and unsupervised), the accuracy results have been tested with 10 different random seeds and show similar performance.
-The $\text{nDCG}_k$ is more expressive as an unsupervised metric.
-Indeed, the unsupervised approach is always outperforming the supervised experiments.
-Despite this, the supervised trained GATSY is capable of predicting the artist labels, which means that it is more aware than the unsupervised trained GATSY.
-Achieving a high f1-score is not easy, and it appears as a significant challenge as associating an artist with a unique genre is rather unfeasible.
-This is also the reason why the supervised approach struggles to outperform the unsupervised one.
-For instance, in the Olga graph, rarely the neighborhood is identified by a unique class.
+With the recent release of the full version of Olga, as specified in Table \ref{OlgaD}, we have extended our experiments to the complete dataset.
+These results are presented in the \textbf{Full Dataset} box.
+We conducted these experiments using four different GNN architectures—GCN, GIN, GraphSAGE, and GAT—implementing them following the algorithm described in \cite{artistS}.
+We performed extensive hyperparameter tuning for all models and trained them until convergence.

+In the \textbf{Reduced Dataset} box, our GAT-based model, which we name GATSY, exhibits superior performance compared to all competitors.
+While GraphSAGE benefits from batch normalization to enhance its performance significantly, GATSY still outperforms it by a notable margin.
+Furthermore, GATSY demonstrates advantages in model complexity and efficiency, requiring fewer layers and parameters than GraphSAGE.

+The \textbf{Full Dataset} box provides additional insights into our research questions by presenting results on the original Olga dataset, which includes all connections and artists from the full graph.
+Here, we repeated the unsupervised task experiments, comparing GATSY not only with GraphSAGE but also with other GNNs, such as GCN \cite{conf1} and GIN \cite{GIN}.
+Notably, we observe that GraphSAGE underperforms compared to the results reported in \cite{artistS}.
+We attribute this discrepancy to the differences in implementation, as we could not access the original proprietary code and had to reimplement the method from scratch.
+Despite this limitation, GATSY continues to outperform all baselines across both datasets, reinforcing the effectiveness of graph attention for the artist similarity task.
+We highlight this by naming our GAT-based model GATSY.
+Additionally, both GAT and GCN stand out as more self-contained models in terms of parameter efficiency.